5/3 “Life as a Nudge: 삶으로 쓰는 편지"

 No explanation.
 No calculation.
 Just pass it.

-Like light.
 Like fire.
+Like bread.
 Like a nudge.

 The letter written with your life begins right now.